pestphp/pest-plugin-mutate/README.md

 Mutation testing is potentially very time-consuming and resource intensive because of the sheer amount of possible mutations and tests to run them against.

-Therefore, Pest Muation Testing is optimized to limit the amount of mutations and tests to run against as much as possible.
+Therefore, Pest Mutation Testing is optimized to limit the amount of mutations and tests to run against as much as possible.
 To achieve this, it uses the following strategies:
 - Limit the amount of possible mutations by having a carefully chosen set of mutators
 - Run only tests that covers the mutated code
 - It tries to reuse cached mutations